library-training-app/doc/api/apiDescription.md

 ## getListOfBooks(user.id)

-returns a list of books from the user
+returns a list of books from the user.
 #request:
 /handler?